BURGENLAND

 On the other hand, the no less resonant von Güssing-Bernstein (also known as Németújvár in Hungarian) owns a red and white shield — simple yet proud, as befits an ancient family accustomed to the vicissitudes of history.

-If you managed to read all these surnames and place names without hesitation, congratulations: you are either a born philologist or secretly studied Hungarian.
+If you managed to read all these surnames and place names without hesitation, congratulations: you are either a natural-born philologist or secretly studied Hungarian.

 As for the "influence" of the aforementioned families, history, alas, is slow to confirm it.
-Perhaps one family allegedly originated in northern Spain, while another featured a certain Iban Count von Bernstein, also known by his birth name János Kőszegi.
-He was, to put it mildly, a peculiar individual — even by 13th-century standards.
-So much so that he earned the nickname "Wolf" ("Farkas in Hungarian").
+Perhaps one family allegedly originated in northern Spain, while another featured a certain count Iban von Bernstein, also known by his birth name János Kőszegi.
+He was, to put it mildly, a peculiar individual — even by mid-century standards.
+So much so that he earned the nickname "Wolf" ("Farkas" in Hungarian).
+No images of him have survived, but it's safe to assume he bore a resemblance to his contemporary and idol, Vlad Tepes, who also had the nickname "Dragon" ("Dracula" in Romanian).

 The first attempts to create a coat of arms for the new federal state were made in 1919.
 The designs included the innovative idea of playing on the state's name with the image of a crenellated roof and a castle, taken from the coat of arms of the city of Sopron.
 Sopron (Ödenburg in German) was intended to be the future capital.
 However, the ungrateful Sopron voted to remain part of Hungary, and its castle obviously could no longer be part of the new coat of arms.